Operator Theory on Symmetrized Bidisc

 \newsection{Beurling-Lax-Halmos Representations of $\Gamma$-isometries}

 This section will focus on a characterization of joint invariant subspaces of pure $\Gamma$-isometries.

 It is well known that the only invariant of pure unweighted unilateral shift operators is the multiplicity.
-That is, $M_z$ on $H^2_{\cle}(\mathbb{D})$ and $M_z$ on $H^2_{\clf}(\mathbb{D})$ are unitarily equivalent if and only if $\cle$ and $\clf$ are unitarily equivalent.
+That is, $M_z$ on $H^2_{\cle}(\mathbb{D})$ and $M_z$ on $H^2_{\clf}(\mathbb{D})$ are unitarily equivalent if and only if $\cle$ and $\clf$ are isomorphic Hilbert spaces.
 We begin with a characterization of pure $\Gamma$-isometries in terms of the symbols associated with them.

 \begin{Theorem} Let $A \in \clb(\cle)$ and $B \in \clb(\clf)$.
 Then $(M_{A+A^*z}, M_z)$ on $H^2_{\cle}(\mathbb{D})$ and $(M_{B+B^*z}, M_z)$ on $H^2_{\clf}(\mathbb{D})$ are unitarily equivalent if and only if $A$ and $B$ are unitarily equivalent. \end{Theorem} \NI \textsf{Proof.} Let $U : \cle \raro \clf$ be a unitary operator such that $UA = BU$.
 Then the unitary operator intertwine the corresponding multiplication operators.
 Moreover, This proves the sufficiency part.